Oakland, California: Mass transit and bicycling

 Data compiled in 2007 by the United States Census Bureau before gasoline price spikes in 2008, showed that 24.3% of Oaklanders used public transportation, walked or used "other means" to commute to work, not including remote work, with 17% of Oakland households being "car free" and/or statistically categorized as having "no vehicles available."

 Bus transit service in Oakland and the inner East Bay is provided by the Alameda and Contra Costa Transit District, AC Transit.
 The district originated in 1958 after the conspiratorial dissolution of the Key System of streetcars.
 Many AC Transit lines follow old routes of the Key System.
+During COVID-19, AC Transit canceled many bus lines in Oakland, and never restored their service.

-Intercity bus companies that serve Oakland include Greyhound, BoltBus, Megabus, USAsia, and Hoang Transportation.
+Intercity bus companies that serve Oakland include Greyhound, BoltBus, USAsia, and Hoang Transportation.
+Megabus no longer serves Oakland.

-The metropolitan area is served by Bay Area Rapid Transit (BART) from eight stations in Oakland.
-The system has headquarters in Oakland, with major transfer hubs at MacArthur and 19th Street stations.
+The metropolitan area is served by Bay Area Rapid Transit (BART) from eight stations in Oakland, served by all BART lines.The system has headquarters in Oakland, with major transfer hubs at MacArthur and 19th Street stations.
 BART's headquarters was in a building above the Lake Merritt BART station until 2006, when it relocated to the Kaiser Center due to seismic safety concerns.

 The Alameda / Oakland Ferry operates ferry service from Jack London Square to Alameda, Oracle Park, Pier 41, the San Francisco Ferry Building, and the South San Francisco Ferry Terminal.

 Oakland licenses taxi cabs, and has zoned cab stands in its downtown, including a bicycle pedi-cab service.

 The Oakland City Council adopted a Bicycle Master Plan in 1999 as a part of the Land Use and Transportation (LUTE) element of Oakland's 1998 General Plan.
 The creation of the plan was to promote alternatives to the private automobile.
 The Oakland City Council reaffirmed the bike plan in 2005, revised it in 2007, and reaffirmed it in 2012.
 From 1999 to 2007, the city installed 900 bike racks throughout Oakland, accommodating over 2,000 bicycles.
 By the end of 2017, over 160 bikeway miles and 9,900 bike parking spaces were constructed.
 Facilities for parking thousands of bicycles have been installed downtown and in other commercial districts throughout Oakland.
 According to the U.S. Census Bureau's 2011 American Community Survey, Oakland came in seventh place out of the 100 largest cities in the nation by percentage of people that chose to commute by bike in 2011.